opensupporter/queersync/README.md

 Queersync is an OSDI-based script that will automatically pull down recent survey question answers from Spoke, and insert them into VAN / Everyaction.

+> Technically you can substitute any two systems that support the necessary parts of OSDI.

 You can configure a mapping between Spoke and VAN question/answers.

+You can also chose not to map questions, but just do a match/create/update on the VAN side.

+> For just signups, leave the mapping key in the config.json

 Set it up as a recurring cron job on your Spoke server to have the last N hours of activity pushed in to VAN.